mrashidcit/ClipNotes/README.md

 - [ ] Able to access application from **Command-line** or **Sockets**.

 ## Development Instructions
 This project is created using [electron-vue](https://github.com/SimulatedGREG/electron-vue) template.
-Apart from this template dependencies, you need to have following setup to start developing/debugging *brifnote* application.
+Apart from this template dependencies, you need to have following setup to start developing/debugging *briefnote* application.
 * Windows, OSX/Darwin, Linux OS platform
 * NodeJs standard version